mathematica-pub/frontend-shared-packages/libs/ui-components/src/lib/combobox/combobox-readme.md

 Inputs:

 - `boxDisplayLabel: string`: Optional.
-A separate label to display as a selection in the box, when `ComboboxBoxComponent.displaySelected` is true.
+A separate label to display as a selection in the box, when `ComboboxBoxComponent.dynamicLabel` is true.
 Use case: Option labels is the full name of a state, `boxDisplayLabel` is a state abbreviation.
 May be used on one or all options.
 If not present, the `innerText` of the projected content will be used.
 Updating this property dynamically will not trigger template updates.